CloudBoost/cloudboost/README.md

 ###Step 6 : Edit smtp.json.

+In the `config` folder.
+Creare a new file called `smtp.json`.
 You need to create an account at MailGun (https://www.mailgun.com/) and get an API Key.
 This will help CloudBoost to send emails on your behalf.
 Here's a quick example :

 ```
 {